crypticmeta/adderral_auction/README.md

   - Backend `auction_status` computes `currentMarketCap` from processed BTC (`totalBTCPledged`) plus pending queued BTC for the active auction.
   - New field `pendingBTCPledged` (BTC) is included in the WS payload for transparency.
   - Frontend `PledgeQueue` listens to both `pledge_created` and `pledge:created` (and verified/processed variants) to refresh promptly across clients.
+**Accurate totals + ceiling comparison**
+  - `auction_status` confirmed BTC comes from DB aggregates of processed, non-refunded pledges; pending BTC combines DB unprocessed pledges + Redis queue.
+  - `currentMarketCap` and `currentPrice` derive from these computed values; `priceError` is preserved when BTC price is unavailable.
+  - In `backend/src/controllers/pledgeController.ts#processNextPledge`, the USD ceiling (`ceilingMarketCap`) is converted to BTC using the live BTC price before comparing to confirmed BTC totals.
 **Your Pledges identity + live refresh**
   - `frontend/src/components/YourPledges.tsx` now fetches by connected wallet cardinal address when available, falling back to `guestId`.
   - Auto-refreshes on websocket pledge events: `pledge_created`, `pledge:created`, `pledge_verified`, `pledge:processed`, `pledge:queue:update`, `pledge:queue:position`.